 - Open-Minded: Do not make assumptions about a student's needs or rely on stereotypes.
 Learn about the specific way the student is impacted by his/her disability.

-- Understanding: As if you can help before you act.
+- Understanding: Ask a student if you can help before you act.

-- Responsibility: As a homestay host, you are not expected to provide personal assistance with dressing, bathing, etc. If a student needs assistance, a personal attendant will be hired.
+- Responsibility: As a homestay host, you are not expected to provide personal assistance with dressing, bathing, etc. If a student needs assistance, a personal attendant should be hired.

 - Sensitivity: Don't be overly self-conscious about using certain words and phrases, such as "See what I mean?" or "I've got to run."
 These are part of our common language and are not offensive.